 - Alternatively, cover and rest the dough for about 15 minutes if you are having difficulty.
 This step helps to relax the gluten which automatically lightens the kneading process.

-- Use a flat frying pan to cooking chapati and adjust your chapati size to your pan size.
+- Use a flat Skillet to cook chapati and adjust your chapati size to your pan size.

 - 500 g All-purpose flour (sifted to remove any lumps)